 There are a number of Japanese recipes on the Japanese recipe site Cookpad for pizza with mochi as an ingredient.
 As many Japanese households don’t have ovens, the recipes can usually be made in a frying pan, making them very easy.
 Toppings can range from homely (using leftover stir-fried vegetables) to fancy (using truffle oil and parmesan cheese).

 This basic recipe is a take on the classic margarita pizza, but you can use any toppings you would like.
-If you’re using vegetables or meat, just be sure to pre-cook them first, as they will not cook while you make the crust.
-It should be enough to make 1 pizza.
+If you’re using vegetables or meat, just pre-cook them first, as they will not cook while you make the crust.
+It should be enough to make one pizza.

 If you want to make the pizza even more Japanese, why not add other popular pizza toppings in Japan, like mentaiko (spicy fish eggs) or nori (dried seaweed).
 This recipe makes mochi pizza using tuna, wasabi, and shiso (a Japanese herb).